-8. Graduates of the Shelter Plus Care (S+C) Permanent Supportive Housing Program The Housing Authority has been awarded competitive grants for permanent supportive housing for people experiencing chronic homelessness.
+8. Graduates of the Continuum of Care (CoC) Shelter Plus Care (S+C) and Youth Homeless Demonstration Program (YHDP) Permanent Supportive Housing (PSH) Programs

+The Housing Authority has been awarded competitive grants for permanent supportive housing for people experiencing chronic homelessness.
 A program known as Shelter Plus Care is a partnership between the Housing Authority and the County Health Services Agency to provide wrap-around services from outreach and eligibility to housing stabilizing services.
+A program known as New Roots is a partnership between the Housing Authority and Encompass Community Services to provide supportive services and housing to homeless youth ages 18-24 with disabilities.